bon-ami/jirrit/README.md

  - `-reverse` reverse output results.
  - `-r string` provide a server's name
  - `-a string` provide an action's name.
- - `-i string` provide an issue ID or assignee.
-Some actions are subjected to a certain issue or issues.
-Enter it when running or as a command param.
+ - `-i string` provide an ID of issue, change, commit, assignee or build.
  - `-b string` provide a branch.
  - `-c string` provide a component or a comment.
- - `-f string` provide a file/dir to save attachment as.
+ - `-f string` provide a file/dir of attachment.
  - `-hd string` provide an new assignee for issue transfer, or revision for cherrypicks.
- - `-k string` provide a key, a description, a build or a solution.
+ - `-k string` provide a key, a description or a reject reason.
- - `-l string` provide a linked issue.
+ - `-l string` provide test steps, a linked issue, resolution or more params.
- - `-p string` provide a project.
+ - `-p string` provide a project, state to transit to or job ID.
  - `-s []string` provide multiple parts to be used with field configurations, or one complete solution for closure in bugzilla.
  - `-w string` provide JIRA ID to store.
 To be used together with "-r".
  - `-z int` provide max number of buils to show for Jenkins.